Last updated on July 8th, 2021 at 12:48 pm

-For a financial debt, creditors regularly inform debtors of periodic interest charges, principal remaining, and other parameters of the loan.
-In many cases, laws require regular reports and explicit statements about interest charges when prospective creditors interact with prospective debtors.
-By contrast, for technical debt, metaphorical interest charges (MICs) can be difficult to compute with useful precision, even if we know that they’re accumulating.
-Many decision-makers are actually unaware that MICs are accumulating at all.
+For financial debts, creditors regularly inform debtors of interest charges, principal remaining, and other loan parameters.
+Laws usually require reports and explicit statements about interest charges.
+By contrast, for technical debt, MICs can be difficult to compute with useful precision, even if we know they’re accumulating.
+Many decision makers are actually unaware that MICs are accumulating.
 For an organization to appreciate the full financial consequences of carrying technical debt, everyone in the enterprise must appreciate the concept of MICs.

 The heart of the problemUnlike financial debt, for technical debt there are no legally required reports or disclosures.
 We can sometimes estimate MICs, but most organizations don’t track the data necessary to estimate MICs with useful precision.
 Indeed, developing useful estimates is often technically impossible.

 The difficulty of measuring MICs arises from three sources.
 First, people whose productivity is most directly affected by technical debt—usually engineers—often have difficulty determining with precision the extent of the impact of technical debt on their efforts.

 Second, many people are unaware of the impact technical debt has on their results.
-For example, if a product arrives late to market, the financial costs attributable to technical debt can be computed if we realize that technical debt is partially — or wholly — responsible for the delay.
-Too often, those who could perform such calculations aren’t sufficiently familiar with the concept of MICs, and in any case, the data they would need for calculating a useful estimate is rarely available.
+For example, if a product arrives late to market, we could compute the financial costs attributable to technical debt if we knew that technical debt is partially—or wholly—responsible for the delay.
+Too often, those who could perform such calculations aren’t sufficiently familiar with the concept of MICs.
+In any case, the data they would need for calculating a useful estimate is rarely available.